Friday, 21 September 2018

 KUNDAVAI JINALAYA – NEMINATH JINALAYA

 In the sanctum Neminath is in sitting posture with whisk bearers Samaratharis are on both sides.
-Latter period Neminath marble images are in ardha mandapa and maha mandapa.
+Later period Neminath marble images are in ardha mandapa and maha mandapa.
 Panchaloha images of Neminatha and other Tirthankaras are in the maha mandapa.

 அடுத்து படியேறி மேலே சென்றால் வருவது நேமிநாதர் ஜினாலயம்.
 11ஆம் நூற்றாண்டு சோழ அரசன் ராஜராஜனின் தமக்கை குந்தவையால் கட்டுவிக்கப்பட்டது. அதனால் இந்த ஜினாலயம் குந்தவை ஜினாலயம் என்றே அழைக்கப்படுகின்றது. கருவரை, அர்தமண்டபம், மஹாமண்டபம், முக மண்டபம் என்ற அமைப்பில் கட்டப்பட்டது. கருவரை மீது விமானம் எதுவும் இல்லை. கருவரையில் நேமிநாதரின் சிறிய உருவம். அர்த்த மண்டபத்திலும் மகா மண்டபத்திலும் பளிங்கு கற்களால் ஆன நேமிநாதர் சிற்பங்கள். பஞ்சலோக நேமிநாதர், தீர்த்தங்கரர் சிற்பங்கள் அர்த்த மண்டபத்தில் வைக்கப்பட்டு உள்ளன. முகமண்டபத்தில் மகாவீரர் சிற்பம். முக்குடை, பிரபை, அசோகா இலைகள், சாமரதாரிகள் அனைத்தும் காட்டப்பட்டு உள்ளது.